 The following behaviors and attitudes indicate that you are stuck in a rut:

 - Waking up and going to work doesn’t excite you.

 - Boredom defines your daily existence.
 Boredom basically means that you are not inspired.
 There’s a quote i love which said, You are not TIRED, you just not INSPIRED!

 - You have enough time for everyone else.
 Learn to say “NO” when you meant to.

-- You can catch every episode of your favourite TV programs.
-Hustle and work you’re sweet off.
+- You can catch every episode of your favorite TV programs.
+Hustle and work your sweet off.

 - You’re not missing any sleep.